ubclaunchpad/LP-website/GettingStarted/Tools.md

   lightweight code editor with a large ecosystem of extensions that provides integrations with almost every language under the sun.
 It's a great place to start if you are unsure!
+* [GitKraken](https://www.gitkraken.com/git-client) is a slick interface on top of git that helps you visualize your commit graph and execute git commands through an intuitive desktop application.

 ### Browser Plugins